ibexa/documentation-user/docs/content_management/block_reference.md

 - **Name displayed on page (optional)** - Enter a name fot the block to be displayed on page.
 - **Recommendations limit** - Set the number of recommendations to be displayed (default = 4).

-Select the **Enable showing only available items** option to display only products that are currently in stock (checked by default).
+Toggle the **Enable showing only available items** option on to display only products that are currently in stock.

 ## Most popular products in category block